peconicmonuments/peconicmonuments.github.io/services.md

 title: Services
 ---

-Your Full Service Memorial Shop

-From A Marker To A Mausoleum
+### From A Marker To A Mausoleum - Your Full Service Memorial Shop

 At George Hill Moore Peconic Monument Works we take pride in offering our customers help through a possibly difficult and painful time of